BioBox/fmount/README.md

 ## Dependencies

-[fzf](https://github.com/junegunn/fzf) and [jmtpfs](https://github.com/kiorky/jmtpfs) is required.
+[fzf](https://github.com/junegunn/fzf) and [jmtpfs](https://github.com/kiorky/jmtpfs) are required.
 These should be easily installable by your package manager.

 ## Installation